dhruvp/angular-phonecat-re-frame/README.md

 * Step 8 and Step 7: <a href="https://github.com/dhruvp/angular-phonecat-re-frame/compare/step-7...step-8" target="_blank"> Diff </a>
 * Step 9 and Step 8: <a href="https://github.com/dhruvp/angular-phonecat-re-frame/compare/step-8...step-9" target="_blank"> Diff </a>
 * Step 10 and Step 9: <a href="https://github.com/dhruvp/angular-phonecat-re-frame/compare/step-9...step-10" target="_blank"> Diff </a>

+# Writeup #

+## Introduction ##

+Below, I'm going to walk you through the port of the Angular Phonecat tutorial in <a href="https://github.com/Day8/re-frame" target="_blank">Re-frame</a> - a very simple, yet expressive, library for architecting Single Page Apps in Clojurescript.
+Rather than discuss why use such a framework, I'll let Mike's excellent [writeup](https://github.com/Day8/re-frame) on the project do the talking.
+Finished reading it?
+Okay let's get into building an app with re-frame!
+We're going to go step by step and mirror the exact steps taken in the official angular [walkthrough](https://docs.angularjs.org/tutorial).
+As a result, you'll be able to compare each step against its analog in Angular and get a better feel of how these frameworks are different and what their strengths and weaknesses are.

 ## Step 0 - Setting up ##